PlayStation VR Review

 The hardware setup for the PSVR is extremely quick and easy, by far the fastest out of the tethered headset.
 You just need to hook up the PS4 and point the camera in the correct direction and you are all set.
 The software setup is also very fast, with helpful prompts and tutorials to guide you through it.
 All told, we only spent about 15 minutes getting the entire VR system ready to go.
 This system does have limited compatibility, only working with the PS4 line of consoles.

 The PSVR can be a solid value option for a premium experience, provided you already have a PS4.
+If don't already have a Playstation, the value decreases.

 The PlayStation VR provides an overall great VR experience that is interactive and immersive, though the lack of widespread compatibility is a bit disappointing.
 This product is for sure something to consider if you already have a PS4 and want to expand your gaming options.